5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 # iGPU Framebuffer DeviceProperties

 List of Intel iGPU Device Properties for 2nd to 10th Gen Intel Desktop and Mobile CPUs as provided by the OpenCore Install Guide.
+They Framebuffer Data is allready converted to Little Endian so you can use it as is.

 **TABLE of CONTENTS**